-So, the Sailica team has selected for you the top 5 yachts, which are ideal for a family trip over the warm coastal waters of southern Italy, Greece, France and any other southern European region.
+So, the Sailica team has selected for you the best boats for cruising the Mediterranean, which are ideal for a family trip over the warm coastal waters of southern Italy, Greece, France and any other southern European region.

 1. Hanse 588 — 2017

 The Hanse shipyard is one of the oldest yacht building companies existing nowadays and serves as a perfect example of the well-known “German quality”.
 The manufacturer positions itself as an innovator and it has the ground for it.
 It was due to Hanse that the technology, such as the mainsail, curled straight into the boom, quickly found its place in the industry.